ICW Tag Team Championship

-The ICW Tag Team Championship is a professional wrestling Championship (professional wrestling) owned by Scotland's Insane Championship Wrestling promotion.
+The ICW Tag Team Championship is a professional wrestling tag team championship owned by Scotland's Insane Championship Wrestling promotion.
 Complimenting ICW's two established singles titles (ICW World Heavyweight Championship and ICW Zero-G Championship), the Tag Team Championship was first established on September 2, 2012 when The S.T.I (Dickie Divers and William Grange) won a tournament final to become the inaugural champions.

 The titles were defended outside of the United Kingdom for the first time on 29 February 2016 at a show in Dublin, Ireland.
 The ICW Tag Team Championships have also been defended in several other promotions, including Fife Pro Wrestling Asylum, Pro Wrestling Chaos, Premier British Wrestling and Copenhagen Championship Wrestling.